model-checking/kani-vscode-extension/README.md

 The first step would be to install [kani](https://github.com/model-checking/kani#installation) seperately on your local machine before installing the extension.

-Download the Kani extension binary from the github page.
+1. Download the Kani extension binary from the github page.
+2. In VSCode, open the command palette (`Ctrl+Shift+P` or `Cmd+Shift+P` on Mac) and type ext install
+3. Select the `Extensions: Install from VSIX...` command.
+4. In the file dialog that opens, navigate to the locatioon where you downloaded the `.vsix` file and select it.
+5. The extension should be installed and you should see a message in the VS Code output pane saying that the extension was installed succesfully.

 You can install an extension from the `.vsix` file opening the `.vsix` file directly from the file explorer as shown in the image below.

 ![Kani install vsix](resources/screenshots/install-kani-extension.png)

-Alternatiely,

-1. In VSCode, open the command palette (`Ctrl+Shift+P` or `Cmd+Shift+P` on Mac) and type ext install
-2. Select the `Extensions: Install from VSIX...` command.
-3. In the file dialog that opens, navigate to the locatioon where you downloaded the `.vsix` file and select it.
-4. The extension should be installed and you should see a message in the VS Code output pane saying that the extension was installed succesfully.

 You can then enable the extension by going to the extension page on the `Extensions` view in VSCode and and clicking on the `enable` button.